HAVANA

 To fully appreciate Havana you need to book a Holiday Houseboy, your local gay friendly tour guide.
 He will be able to show you around like a local.
 Whether you want to see the tourist sites, places off the beaten track or discover new experiences, the Holiday Houseboy is there to help you.
 He looks after your safety and welfare at all times.

-Total cost for the guide services of Jorge for one day (8 hours) = a non refundable deposit of US$45 by US Bank Transfer PLUS US$50 in cash to Jorge after his services.
+Total cost for the guide services of Eduardo for one day (8 hours) = a non refundable deposit of US$45 by US Bank Transfer PLUS US$50 in cash to Eduardo after his services.
 Total 95 US dollars.

-Alternatively the total cost for the guide services of Jorge for half a day (4 hours) = a non refundable deposit of US$25 by US Bank Transfer PLUS US$30 in cash to Jorge after his services.
+Alternatively the total cost for the guide services of Eduardo for half a day (4 hours) = a non refundable deposit of US$25 by US Bank Transfer PLUS US$30 in cash to Eduardo after his services.
 Total 55 US dollars.

 This does not include transport, entrance fees or any food & beverage costs.